abdulMuhit/learnmesosfer/README.md

 # learnmesosfer
 sample Ionic with mesosfer, CRUD operation

-This is some sample Crud using mesosfer as the backand, tested and works on chrome and android.
+This is some sample Crud using mesosfer as the backend, tested and works on chrome and android.

 you can see the mesosfer web here : https://mesosfer.com/ *Mobile BackEnd as a Service